morousg/cvGPUSpeedup/README.md

 With this idea in mind, this library wants to make OpenCV-CUDA code run faster on the GPU.
 Especially for typical pre and post processing operations for DL networks.

-This library is a wrapper for OpencV for the Fused Kernel Library, available [here](https://github.com/morousg/FusedKernelLibrary)
+This library is an OpencV wrapper for the Fused Kernel Library, available [here](https://github.com/morousg/FusedKernelLibrary)

 ## What does it offer today?